falsechicken/real_torch/readme.md

 Real Torch by TenPlus1

-This mod changed minetest torches so that they run out after 8-10 minutes and are replaced by an unlit torch.
-Water near torches will make them drop as item.
+This mod changed minetest torches so that they have a life of 8-10 minutes.

+- coal lumps can be crafted into 4x coal powder
+- coal powder and an unlit torch can be crafted into a lit torch again
+- water near torches make them drop as unlit torches
+- coal powder can also be used for fuel or crafted into black dye